There was only one thing Pakura hated more than not being in the loop.

 Steadying his breathing, Ashito flipped his grip on his katana and held it against his forearm.

-The rain of wind blades was constant, and Ashito was forced to stay moving or be sliced apart by the sharp, highly condensed wind.
+The rain of wind blades was constant, and Ashito was forced to keep moving or be sliced apart by the sharp, highly condensed wind.

 However, the Jutsu didn’t last forever, and Otokaze eventually began to fall back to earth and was forced to end the Jutsu.